microsoft/mu_feature_config/SetupDataPkg/Docs/ConfigurationFiles/ConfigurationFiles.md

 ### User Defined Enums

-A `Enums` block can be added to define enums for a platform, as follows:
+A `Enums` block can be added to define enums (which resolve to INT32s) for a platform, as follows:

 ```xml
   <Enums>